MicrosoftDocs/entra-docs/docs/identity/app-provisioning/customize-application-attributes.md

 - Mapping an appRoleAssignment in Microsoft Entra ID to a role in your application requires that you transform the attribute using an [expression](~/identity/app-provisioning/functions-for-customizing-application-data.md).
 The appRoleAssignment attribute **shouldn't be mapped directly** to a role attribute without using an expression to parse the role details.

 > [!NOTE]
-> When creating roles starting from enterprise applications, the SCIM standard defines enterprise user role attributes differently.
+> When provisioning roles from enterprise applications, the SCIM standard defines enterprise user role attributes differently.
 For more information, see [Develop and plan provisioning for a SCIM endpoint in Microsoft Entra ID](~/identity/app-provisioning/use-scim-to-provision-users-and-groups.md#design-your-user-and-group-schema).

 - **SingleAppRoleAssignment**